jesswu1555/Imaginary-Inventions-Database/README.md

 **Q: If a contemporary object is simply disguised to look "sci-fi-ey," but its function remains the same (e.g., a flashlight in disguise), is it notable as an invention?**

 **A:** Probably not as a *new* invention in itself.
-However, if these objects are updated or upgraded in some way (e.g., a flashlight with significantly enhanced features), then they should be included and labeled as **"upgraded inventions."** The key is whether there's a functional difference, not just an aesthetic one.
+However, if these objects are updated or upgraded in some way (e.g., a flashlight with significantly enhanced features), then they should be included and labeled as **"reengineered"** The key is whether there's a functional difference, not just an aesthetic one.
+Please let us know if you're still unsure or if you doubt any of our categorizations!

 **Q: Where do alien inventions fit into our analysis?
 Does it matter how similar the aliens are to humans?**

 **A:** Alien inventions are valid for our analysis.
 The degree to which the aliens are "human-like" is less important than whether their creations function as technology or inventions within the narrative.
 However, if alien beings are so far removed from a technological understanding (e.g., god-like beings whose "technology" appears as magic), their creations might fall outside the scope of "invention" as we're defining it.
-Use your judgment and note any such cases.
+Use your judgment and let us know/note any such cases.

 **Q: If human-like aliens invent things that humans have already invented in our past (e.g., cars, nukes), should we include them?**